Build a custom booking flow

 }

-Additional options
+Additional Options

 • assignment_method: "auto" or "offer" for provider assignment

-• sms_notifications: Enable SMS updates for customers
+• sms_notifications: Enable SMS updates for the customer

-• email_notifications: Enable email updates
+• email_notifications: Enable email updates for the customer

-Success response
+Success Response

 A successful 201 Created response confirms the booking: